 One of the main factors affecting the operation of the current Canadian albacore troll fishery are the terms of the fishing regime set out in the Canada-United States Albacore Tuna Treaty.
-The catch and effort in 2023 primarily occurred in the Canadian EEZ (approximately 87.6% of the catch and 88.1% of the effort).
+The catch and effort in 2024 mainly occurred in the Canadian EEZ (approximately 73% of the catch and effort).